open-craft/opencraft/README.md

 $ pip3 install --user virtualenv && pip3 install --user virtualenvwrapper
 ```

-You might also need to install PostgreSQL:
+You might also need to install PostgreSQL, MySQL and MongoDB:

 ```
 $ make install_system_db_dependencies
 ```
+Note that the tests expect to be able to access MySQL on localhost using the
+default port, connecting as the root user without a password.

 Ensure you load virtualenv with Python 3 in `~/.bashrc`: